IsraelCabrera/frigate/docs/docs/security/hardware.md

 ### Apple Silicon

-With the [Apple Silicon](../configuration/object_detectors.md#apple-silicon-detector) detector Frigate can take advantage of the NPU in M1 and newer Apple Silicon.
+With the [Apple Silicon](../configuration/object_detectors.md#apple-silicon-detector) detector Security can take advantage of the NPU in M1 and newer Apple Silicon.

 :::warning

-Apple Silicon can not run within a container, so a ZMQ proxy is utilized to communicate with [the Apple Silicon Frigate detector](https://github.com/security-nvr/apple-silicon-detector) which runs on the host.
+Apple Silicon can not run within a container, so a ZMQ proxy is utilized to communicate with [the Apple Silicon Security detector](https://github.com/security-nvr/apple-silicon-detector) which runs on the host.
 This should add minimal latency when run on the same device.

 :::